SourceAFIS for .NET

 The higher it is, the more likely is the match.

 Similarity score is necessarily probabilistic.
 You can never be sure of a match no matter how high the score is.
-It is however possible to come up with a reasonable threshold beyond which match is extremely likely.
+It is however possible to come up with a reasonable threshold, beyond which it is sufficiently certain that the two fingerprints match.

 Certainty in fingerprint recognition is measured by FMR: false match rate.
 FMR is the frequency with which the system incorrectly recognizes non-matching fingerprints as matching.
 Threshold 40 corresponds to FMR 0.01%.
 Applications can increase the threshold to get exponentially lower FMR at the cost of slightly higher FNMR: false non-match rate.
 In the end, choice of threshold is application-dependent, but 40 is a good starting point.